SCOTTY0101/Marketing-website/README.md

 # Marketing-website
-Basic website with bootstrap and sass.
+Website built with bootstrap and sass.